Causes of an Inverted Nipple

 Recovery from Nipple or Areola Correction Surgery

 While recovery varies from patient to patient, most patients describe the sensation as mild aches and pressure rather than pain.
-We ensure your post-operative comfort with oral pain medication prescribed after the procedure.
+We endeavour to ensure your post-operative comfort with oral pain medication prescribed after the procedure.

 Following the operation, patients will require a dressing change at one week and two-week intervals.
 We provide Out of Town Patients with a letter containing detailed dressing change instructions to give to their GP if you cannot attend dressing change appointments at the Brisbane clinic.

 Patients will experience swelling, and there may be bruising after the procedure.
-Major swelling usually subsides by three months, and the final results are noticeable at around the one-year mark.
+Major swelling usually subsides by three months, and the results are noticeable at around the one-year mark.
 A compression bra will need to be worn continuously for six weeks following surgery.

 We will schedule post-operative appointments throughout the following year.
 These appointments can be conducted via our Virtual Clinic or in person at our James St clinic.